radius-project/docs/docs/content/operations/control-plane/observability/logging/fluentd/index.md

 3. Install Elastic Search using Helm

-    By default, the chart creates 3 replicas which must be on different nodes.
-If your cluster has fewer than 3 nodes, specify a smaller number of replicas.
-For example, this sets the number of replicas to 1:
+    _By default, the chart creates three replicas which must be on different nodes.
+If your cluster has fewer than 3 nodes, specify a smaller number of replicas with the `--set replicas=1` flag:_

     ```bash
     helm install elasticsearch elastic/elasticsearch --version 7.17.3 -n radius-monitoring --set replicas=1
     ```

-    Otherwise:

-    ```bash
-    helm install elasticsearch elastic/elasticsearch --version 7.17.3 -n radius-monitoring
-    ```

-    If you are using minikube or simply want to disable persistent volumes for development purposes, you can do so by using the following command:
+    _If you are using minikube or simply want to disable persistent volumes for development purposes, you can do so with `--set persistence.enabled=false`:_

     ```bash
     helm install elasticsearch elastic/elasticsearch --version 7.17.3 -n radius-monitoring --set persistence.enabled=false,replicas=1